IanESmith/static-website/Services/cdmp/notes.md

 We are also starting to plan bringing our HMPO colleagues onto the Commmon Data Platform.

 ### What is blocking us
 Our main challenge is around people.
-We no longer have a tech lead, the team is very small, and the challenges around folk away on holiday or affected by the Waterloo disruption will reduce our effectiveness.
-We'll track progress and be able to see the team velocity (and its impact on due dates) in the coming weeks.
+We no longer have a technical lead, the team is very small, and the challenges around folk away on holiday or affected by the Waterloo disruption will reduce our effectiveness.
+We're tracking progress and am able to see the team velocity (and its impact on due dates).

 ### Just done
 - updated the Release 1 dates in line with ABC plans
-- finalised the plan for Accreditation of the platform and started the work
+- finalised the plan for accreditation of the platform and started the work
 - following some scope change, a few epics have been added/removed or increased/decreased in size.
 This is reflected in the metrics and burndown (which we've split out to [another page](metrics.html))
 - created the complete [roadmap for all the ABC and CDP releases](https://jira.digital.homeoffice.gov.uk/secure/Dashboard.jspa?selectPageId=13201) in Jira
 - met with Neeraj Dad and Gary OReilly to start planning onboarding HMPO